CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 \newpage
 # THE END

+When everything goes well, those containers will get shipped on the boat to the end customers and life of all is great.
+However, if it gets stuck at Suez same as the Evergreen ferry, do not panic.
+It's software, everything is fixable (unless you ran bad code on top of the production database with Schrodinger's backup policy, then may all the network bandwidth be with you) it just takes time, lots of work but in the end, the ferry with its containers will depart and leave towards the customers.

-If you have reached this page then I would like to thank you very much for reading this book and I hope it enlighten you at least at some parts of the development of the modular architecture.
-Do not hesitate at all to shoot me a an [email](mailto:info@cyrilcermak.com) if you have any questions, suggestions, or just want to drop a few lines.
+If you have reached this page then I would like to thank you very much for reading this book and I hope it enlightened you at least at some parts of the development of modular architecture.

+Do not hesitate at all to shoot me an [email](mailto:info@cyrilcermak.com) if you have any questions, suggestions or just want to drop a few lines.

 Thanks!